EmilyWes/synergy-dataset/Data Donation.md

 - Some examples data repositories to get inspired by:
 	- https://osf.io/e4pn9/
 	- https://zenodo.org/records/3625931
+ - And don't forget to fill in [this](https://forms.gle/Heu8x5jc43Ubja6U6) form, so that we can pick it up from there!

 ### Example data:
 ![Alt text](examples/data_example.png?raw=true "Example data")